VUZhuangweiKang/Cond-RealNVP/README.md

 # Traffic Anomaly Detection Via Conditional Normalizing Flow
-This repo is created for reproducibility and sharing the codes used for the paper, Traffic Anomaly Detection Via Conditional Normalizing Flow, submitted to *The 25th IEEE International Conference on Intelligent Transportation Systems (IEEE ITSC 2022, under review)*.
+This repo is created for reproducibility and sharing the codes used for the paper, Traffic Anomaly Detection Via Conditional Normalizing Flow, submitted to *The 25th IEEE International Conference on Intelligent Transportation Systems (IEEE ITSC 2022)*.

 ## File Description
 All code for the paper is in the form of python file and are in the root directory.
 File descriptions: